ssrikantan/vmssdiagnostics/README.md

 VMSS Name - palvmss
 VMSS Resource Group Name: palvmssrg

+### Pre-requisites:
+- Azure CLI on the local Computer.
+Details on this [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 ### Create a Storage Account to store the Diagnostics from the Scale Set
 A Storage Account with the name palvmssstr is created in Azure

 ### Create the Protected and Public Configuration Settings for the Diagnostics Extension

 #### Public Settings Configuration
+The Storage Account name needs to be entered in this Json Document.
+Save this file to the Working folder on your Computer (PublicSettings.json).
 ````
 {
     "WadCfg": {